-Straight Kick: when the difference in the scores is one goal or six points.
+Straight kick: when the difference in the scores is one goal or six points.
 Commentators will often say the difference is one straight kick.
 Refers to the fact that a kick that is straight probably scores a goal.

-White Maggot: less than flattering term used by fans to refer to the umpire (this expression may be a bit inappropriate now as the AFL introduced new umpire uniforms several years ago to prevent them from blending in with teams which have a lot of white and blue in their uniforms and are often not white at all.)
+White Maggot: less than flattering term used by fans to refer to the umpire (this expression may be a bit inappropriate now as the AFL introduced new umpire uniforms several years ago to prevent them from blending in with teams which have a lot of color in their uniforms and are often not white at all.)

 Wooden Spoon: euphemistic award for the team finishing dead last in the standings.